CesarGV2/postman-bootcamp-APItesting/README.md

 1. Clone this rapository.
 2. Open de project on a IDE.
 3. Open a the terminal.
-4. Install the depencencies by running *npm install* on the command line.
+4. Install the depencencies by running: *npm install* on the command line.

 ## Techonolgies:
 - Postman